Davi0k/express-jwt-authentication/README.md

 ## Check claims before authentication

-The middleware allows restrictions on claims and their respective acceptable values to be set.
-These requirements must be met for authentication with **JWT** to be successful:
+The middleware allows restrictions on claims and to their values.
+These requirements must be met by the token's payload for authentication with **JWT** to be successful:

 ```javascript
 expressJwtAuthentication({